atlassian/github-for-jira/CONTRIBUTING.md

 + `INSTANCE_NAME`: Your Jira app name - will show as "GitHub (instance-name)"
 + `WEBHOOK_PROXY_URL`: `https://DOMAIN/github/events`

+### Setting up ngrok

+For your app to work, you must have your ngrok authtoken saved somewhere as ngrok doesn't allow HTML content to be tunnelled using an unauthenticated connection since Dec 10 2021.
+To do this, simply [login/signup to ngrok](https://dashboard.ngrok.com/get-started/setup), copy the authtoken shown to you and run `echo "authtoken: <your authtoken>" > ~/.ngrok2/ngrok.yml` or `ngrok authtoken <your authtoken>` to save it.
+This file will automatically be mounted to the ngrok docker container and be used for authentication.

 ### Running the app

 The first time you run the app, simply run: